rockstor/rockstor-doc/docker-based-rock-ons/overview.rst

 sufficiently large share for the rock-ons to be installed into.
 It is possible to use the existing 'out of the box' home share but this is not recommended.

-The following shows a **Recommended Minimum 5 GB rock-on-root** Share.
+The following shows a **Recommended Minimum 5 GB rock-ons-root** Share.

 .. image:: rockons_root_share.png
    :scale: 80%